Value Picks for College Bowl Pick’em Pools in 2021

-Teams that are favored in the betting markets are usually picked at a very high rate by the public in bowl pick’em pools.
-For example, if a team is a 7-point favorite (which means it has about 70% odds to win), it’s not uncommon for 80% or 85% of the public to pick that team.
+The public usually picks teams that are favored in the betting markets at a high rate in bowl pick’em pools.
+For example, if a team is a 7-point favorite (which means it has about 70 percent odds to win), it’s not uncommon for 80 or 85 percent of the public to pick that team.

 So when a favorite is being picked by the public at a similar or even lower rate than its odds to win, that’s as close to a no-brainer pick as you can get.
 We call those picks Value Favorites, and they should feature prominently in most bowl pool pick strategies.

 Think twice about picking against the teams listed below, since there’s almost nothing worse than making a risky upset pick that is also a trendy and popular pick.